danbev/inf-wasi/docs/wasi-nn-adapter.md

 wasi_ephemeral_nn interface.

 I've opened an [issue] on the wasmtime repo to get some feedback on this and see what the best approach is.
+The issue was with and outdated wasi-nn version and with a newer version there should not be an issue creating a component.
+The adapter route was definitely not the way to go so I was way off on that one.

 [issue]: https://github.com/bytecodealliance/wasmtime/issues/7925